Davidefassio/vector/genVector/README.md

 # genVector (Generalized vector)
-A generalization to all types of the library vector.h
+A generalization to all types of the library vector.h \
+Added support for C++ code.
+(Kinda useless though)

 ## Functions
 In ALL of the following macros the v is an istance of the struct, NOT a pointer to struct.